unixwitch/waiflike/README.md

-Waiflike is a simple CMS based on [Wagtail](https://github.com/torchbox/wagtail).
-It provides a fast, easy-to-use CMS with wiki-like markup syntax based on Markdown.
+Waiflike is a simple content management system based on [Wagtail](https://github.com/torchbox/wagtail), the Django CMS from [Torchbox](http://www.torchbox.com/).
+Waiflike takes Wagtail's easy-to-use backend content management interface, and extends it with a functional theme (based on Bootstrap) and Markdown text editing.
+The result is a lightweight but flexible complete CMS.
+(Or, at least, it will be; Waiflike is still in the very early stages and there are some rough edges.)

 ### Installation